MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/maintain-admin-tasks.md

 1. If you set up your project using the project wizard, you can upgrade an existing ALM Accelerator template repository to the latest version by selecting **Upgrade**.
 For more information on how the upgrade process works, see [Upgrade the ALM Accelerator for Power Platform app](setup-upgrade-configuration.md).
 If your project wasn't setup using the setup wizard, creating the sync-pipeline-repo pipeline manually will allow you to use the upgrade feature in the future.

 ## Onboarding new maker or deployment environments
+When new maker or deployment environments are joining the ALM process, you'll need to on-board those environments.
+This includes creating app users in Dataverse and new service connections in Azure DevOps to allow the pipelines to connect to the environment.

 ### Create an app user in your Dataverse environments

-Before creating new service connections for new environments you'll need to configure an App User in the Dataverse environment using the following steps for each environment.
+Before creating new service connections for new environments, you'll need to configure an app user in the Dataverse environment using the following steps for each environment.

 1. Go to [Power Platform admin center](https://aka.ms/ppac).